open/close all folders

 - In the novel "What I was" by Meg Roseff, we don't find out the name of our protagonist, a 16 year old boy, until near the end of the book, where Finn (who turns out to be a girl) uses his name as a disguise: Hilary.

 - In the short story "Just Good Friends" by Jeffrey Archer, the female narrator who goes home with a guy she met in a bar turns out to be a stray cat.

 - In The Left Hand of Darkness, one essay that ruminates at length on gender politics, and the effect that a lack of gender has had on the people of Winter, finishes with the off-hand revelation that the author of the essay is a woman.
 It's a bit of a shock because the rest of the book is narrated by a man or a genderless resident of Winter.

 - In People Of The Book, most of the flashback narrations are in third-person, as opposed Hanna's unifying narration in first person.
 That is, up until the first-person, Muslim, female illuminator of the Sarajevo Haggadah.

-- In the novel Then We Came To The End, the whole thing is written in the first person plural.
+- In the novel Then We Came to the End, the whole story is written in the first person plural.
 The narrators are positioned as people who work in the office in which the characters work, but it is never made clear whether any of the named characters are included in "we".
 It is surprisingly effective.